Find a Job and Post a Resume

 96.7 WCEI-FM / Easton, MD / Adult Contemporary

-This is an Eastern Shore station (Easton is about 30 miles South/East of the Bay Bridge), that puts out a decent signal across the Bay.
-The music format is "Adult Contemporary", which is also known as "soft rock".
-They do a lot of live broadcasts from around the Eastern Shore, and primarily focus on Talbot County.
+This is an Eastern Shore station (Easton is about 30 miles South/East of Kent Island), that puts out a decent signal across the Bay.
+They do a lot of live broadcasts from around the Eastern Shore, and primarily focus on Talbot County and Queen Anne's County.
+Musically WCEI is standard adult contemporary and every December goes to a non-stop Christmas Music format.

 Line